 Early History of the Silcock family

-Another 338 words (24 lines of text) covering the years 1200, 1283, 1379, and 1781 are included under the topic Early Silcock History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Silcock research.
+Another 111 words (8 lines of text) covering the years 1200, 1283, 1379, and 1781 are included under the topic Early Silcock History in all our PDF Extended History products and printed products wherever possible.

 Silcock Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Silcock are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Silcock include: Silcock, Silcocks, Silcox, Sylcox, Sylcock, Shilcock, Shrilcox, Shrilcocks, Silk and many more.

 Early Notables of the Silcock family (pre 1700)